qShoujoQ/resolvec/Readme.md

 # resolvec - A "simple" C resolver
 It's a learning project, so it's not really simple.
-It's my first time using CMake or realy fragmenting a C project into multiple sub-modules.
+It's my first time using CMake or really fragmenting a C project into multiple sub-modules.

 ## Building
 ```bash